 What to serve with Thai fish cakes:

-I like to serve these Thai fish cakes with sticky rice and of course plenty of that peanut sauce.
+I like to serve these Thai fish cakes with sticky rice, chopped spring onions and of course plenty of that peanut sauce.
 If you need some greens as well then try some stir fried pak choi or spinach.
+If you’re not into the peanut sauce or don’t have time to make it then some sweet chilli sauce would also be delicious.

 Are Thai fish cakes gluten free?